stephentuso/licenses-html-generator/README.md

 `head.html` - Contents for the `head` tag

-`styles.css` - CSS that will be inlined
+`styles.css` - CSS that will be inlined.
+Use `.license` to style the licenses.
+This is added in addition to the default styles.
+To override the default styles use `default-styles.css`

-`pre-licenses.html` - Html to go at top of page, above all licenses
+`header.html` - Html to go at top of page, above all licenses.
+Will be contained in a `header` element.

 `license-header.html` - Html that comes before each license.
 Put `<!--NAME-->` where you want the name of the license to go.

-`license.html` - Html for the license.
+`license.html` - For wrapping the license html.
 Put `<!--LICENSE-->` where you want the license html to go.

+`footer.html` - Html for the bottom of the page.
+Will be contained in a `footer` element.
+If you don't want to have "Created with Licenses HTML Generator" at the bottom, create this file.

 License
 -------